 Anagram Bin: The various Limited Edition scrolls are anagrams of famous meats.

 Ancient Astronauts: Averted.
 A deploy wondered, was the Philosopher Stone made of ISO-8?
 Did the crisis happened earlier in history, and nobody realized it?
 Answer: No.

 Animal Motif: Psylocke has the butterfly.
 Others are inscribed into their superhero codenames.

-Animal-Themed Superbeing: Black Cat, Black Panther, Black Widow, Spider-Man, Spider-Woman, Squirrel Girl, Phoenix, Wolverine, Wasp and Tigra have distinct animal themes in their costumes and attacks.
+Animal-Themed Superbeing: Ant Man, Black Cat, Black Panther, Black Widow, Falcon, Spider-Man, Spider-Woman, Squirrel Girl, Phoenix, Wolverine, Wasp and Tigra have distinct animal themes in their costumes and attacks.
 Mockingbird, Hawkeye, Iron Fist (dragons), and Psylocke (butterflies) are borderline cases.

 And Your Reward Is Clothes: Initially, alternate costumes offered just that, and a version under a different class.
 After the introduction of the Avengers-based uniforms, these costumes gradually gained abilities to the point that these weren't just simple costumes.

 In Season 2, the alternate costumes gotten from 100%Completion are major upgrades to the character, as are the four Horsemen of the Apocalypse costumes introduced in Spec Ops 16.